z-adams/Tutorials/Pointers/pointers.md

 arguments and some bookkeeping information as well.

 ![fig9](diagrams/fig9.svg)
+**Fig. 9:** *A more accurate anatomy of a stack frame.
+In addition to local function variables, the function arguments are also copied locally into the stack frame, as is some extra data needed to jump back to the correct location when the function returns.*

 And like the rest of the data in the stack frame, this data will be discarded when the function is finished, which is why, if we want a function to modify one